pfalcon/pycopy/docs/unix/quickref.rst

     not defined, the search path will be ``~/.micropython/lib:/usr/lib/micropython`` or the value of the ``MICROPY_PY_SYS_PATH_DEFAULT`` option if it was set when MicroPython itself was compiled.

-.. envvar:: MICROPYINSPECT

-    Enables inspection.
-If ``MICROPYINSPECT`` is set to a non-empty string, it has the same effect as setting the :option:`-i` command line option.